-English 9 Seminar is an elective course for students concurrently enrolled in English 9.
-The course provides ninth grade students with additional instructional time and instruction in developing organizational and study skills, strategic reading when reading literary and informational text, writing and vocabulary development, and language skills in order to ensure continued succes in high school.
-Instruction is provided in small group settings with a high degree of one-on-one interaction with the co-teachers.
+English 9 Seminar is an elective course for selected students.
+The course provides ninth grade students with additional instructional time and instruction in developing organizational and study skills, strategic reading when reading literary and informational text, writing and vocabulary development, and language skills in order to ensure continued success in high school.
+Instruction is provided in small group settings with a high degree of oneon-one interaction with the co-teachers.